020 7042 1810

 This course is a hands on approach developed over years.
 It is a unique course in most ways.
 Let us explain:

-We transmit to you, by taking you through step-by-step, a comprehensive practical hands on approach of "how to do it".
+We transmit to you, by taking you through step-by-step, a comprehensive practical hands on planning approach of “how to do it” that every candidate will be taken through simultaneously of almost every possible clinical scenario over the three days.
+This planning interfaces with practical surgical gems and hints to be taken into account both when planning and operating.
 We employ time-tested methods we use routinely, honed by practical daily experience and the teaching of higher surgical trainees.
-The course is fluid over the 4 days moving in and out of detailed planning that each delegate will be taken through, tips on surgical techniques and a step-wise approach from the simplest to the most complex of cases.
+The course is fluid over the 3 days moving in and out of detailed planning that each delegate will be taken through, tips on surgical techniques and a step-wise approach from the simplest to the most complex of cases.

 In the past we have run the course in one of two ways: Either by giving the planning side of the course and inviting other speakers to talk on orthodontic preparation, aspects of surgery etc. with excellent colleagues, both orthodontists and surgeons.
 Other years only the two of us have presented the course.
 There are advantages to both.